vrtmrz/obsidian-livesync/README.md

 -   Self-Hosted data synchronization with conflict detection and resolving in Obsidian.
 -   Off line sync is also available.

-## How to use the beta build
+## How to use

-1.  download this repo and expand `[your-vault]/.obsidian/plugins/` (PC, Mac and Android will work)
+1. Install from Obsidian, or clone this repo and run `npm run build` ,copy `main.js`, `styles.css` and `manifest.json` into `[your-vault]/.obsidian/plugins/` (PC, Mac and Android will work)
-1.  enable obsidian livesync in the settings dialog.
+2. Enable obsidian livesync in the settings dialog.
-1. If you use your self-hosted CouchDB, set your server's info.
+3. If you use your self-hosted CouchDB, set your server's info.
-1.  or Use [IBM Cloudant](https://www.ibm.com/cloud/cloudant), take an account and enable **Cloudant** in [Catalog](https://cloud.ibm.com/catalog#services)
+4. or Use [IBM Cloudant](https://www.ibm.com/cloud/cloudant), take an account and enable **Cloudant** in [Catalog](https://cloud.ibm.com/catalog#services)
    Note please choose "IAM and legacy credentials" for the Authentication method Setup details are in Couldant Setup Section.
-1. Setup LiveSync or SyncOnSave or SyncOnStart as you like.
+5. Setup LiveSync or SyncOnSave or SyncOnStart as you like.

+## When your database looks corrupted

+obsidian-livesync changes data treatment of markdown files since 0.1.0
+When you are troubled with synchronization, **Please reset local and remote databases**.
+*Note: Without synchronization, your files won't be deleted.*

+1. Disable any synchronizations on all devices.
+2. From the most reliable device<sup>(_The device_)</sup>, back your vault up.
+3. Click "Reset local database" on all devices.
+4. From _The device_ click "Reset remote database".
+5. From _The device_ click "Init Database again".
+6. Enable any sync or Hit Replication button.

+And wait for a minute. your data will be uploaded and synchronized with all devices again.

 ## Cloudant Setup